-- 9.4 Stroke System of Care Modification for Metropolitan, Non-Metropolitan and Frontier Communities - 9.4.1 The following is adapted from the American Heart Association Mission: Lifeline Stroke recommendation for Emergency Medical Services for acute stroke triage and routing.1- These modifications to transport time thresholds are suggested to help EMS agencies adjust their regional stroke triage protocols according to local resources in collaboration with key stakeholders. - 9.4.1.1 A Metropolitan SSOC modification is appropriate for a metro region (RUCA code 1) These areas have high population density (50,000+ inhabitants) and abundant healthcare resources, with access to one or more TSC/CSC within 30 min transport time by EMS ground. - 9.4.1.2 A Non-Metropolitan SSOC modification is appropriate for large residential communities adjacent to an urban core (RUCA codes 2-3).
-These areas generally have a population density closer to the urban threshold and may have access to both nearby community hospitals as well as suburban or urban advanced stroke centers within a 30-60-minute transport time by EMS air or ground.
-Patients with suspected LVO should be routed directly to a CSC if the additional transport time past the nearest TSC does not exceed 30 minutes, and the maximum total transport time from scene to CSC does not exceed 45 minutes.
-If no CSC is within 45 minutes, then EMS should go directly to a TSC if the additional transport time past the nearest PSC or ASRH does not exceed 30 minutes, and the maximum total transport time from scene to TSC does not exceed 45 minutes.
-If no TSC or CSC exists within 45 minutes total travel time, then EMS should go to the nearest ASRH or PSC. - 9.4.1.3 A Frontier SSOC modification as appropriate for a very small or nonmetropolitan region (RUCA codes 4-10).
+- 9.4 Stroke System of Care Modification for Metropolitan, Non-Metropolitan and Frontier Communities - 9.4.1 The following is adapted from the American Heart Association Mission: Lifeline Stroke recommendation for Emergency Medical Services for acute stroke triage and routing.
+1-2, 4, 7 These modifications to transport time thresholds are suggested to help EMS agencies adjust their regional stroke triage protocols according to local resources in collaboration with key stakeholders.^{4, 7} - A Metropolitan SSOC modification is appropriate for a metro region (RUCA code 1)18 These areas have high population density (50,000+ inhabitants) and abundant healthcare resources, with access to one or more TSC/CSC within 30 min transport time by EMS ground. - 9.4.1.2 A Non-Metropolitan SSOC modification is appropriate for large residential communities adjacent to an urban core (RUCA codes 2-3).
+These areas generally have a population density closer to the urban threshold and may have access to nearby community hospitals and suburban or urban advanced stroke centers within a 30-60-minute transport time by EMS air or ground.
+Patients with suspected LVO should be routed directly to a CSC if the additional transport time passed the nearest TSC does not exceed 30 minutes, and the maximum transport time from scene to CSC does not exceed 45 minutes.
+If no CSC is within 45 minutes, then EMS should go directly to a TSC if the additional transport time passed the nearest PSC or ASRH does not exceed 30 minutes, and the maximum total transport time from scene to TSC does not exceed 45 minutes.
+If no TSC or CSC exists within 45 minutes of total travel time, EMS should go to the nearest ASRH or PSC. - A Frontier SSOC modification is appropriate for a very small or non-9.4.1.3 metropolitan region (RUCA codes 4-10).
 These areas generally have low population density (<50,000 inhabitants), limited local general healthcare resources, few nearby ASRH or PSC, and often no TSC/CSC within 60 minutes transport time by EMS ground, although there may be one within 60 minutes by air.
-Patients with suspected LVO should be routed directly to a CSC if the additional transport time past the nearest TSC does not exceed 30 minutes, and the maximum total transport time from scene to CSC does not exceed 60 minutes.
-If no CSC is within 60 minutes, then EMS should go directly to a TSC if the additional transport time past the nearest PSC or ASRH does not exceed 30 minutes, and the maximum total transport time from scene to TSC does not exceed 60 minutes. - 9.4.2 The COVID-19 pandemic further emphasizes the need for flexible adaptation of prehospital triage and inter-facility transport in response to local and regional factors.
+Patients with suspected LVO should be routed directly to a CSC if the additional transport time passed the nearest TSC does not exceed 30 minutes, and the maximum total transport time from scene to CSC does not exceed 60 minutes.
+If no CSC is within 60 minutes, then EMS should go directly to a TSC if the additional transport time passed the